rmarkello/rtpeaks/README.md

    2. The time it occurred in the original datastream,
    3. The amplitude of the peak/trough, and
    4. Whether it was a peak (1) or trough (0)

+## Copyright & Disclaimers

+rtpeaks is distributed under Version 3 of the GNU Public License.
+For more details, see LICENSE.

+BIOPAC is a trademark of BIOPAC Systems, Inc. The authors of this software have no affiliation with BIOPAC Systems, Inc, and that company neither supports nor endorses this software package.